SSO: Pre-configuration guide + FAQ

-With Storable ID, you can log into Storable Easy - and eventually, all Storable applications - with a single user account instead of separate logins per app or facility.
+With SSO, you can log into Storable Easy - and eventually, all Storable applications - with a single user account instead of separate logins per app or facility.
 A new Single Sign On (SSO) dashboard has been created for this purpose and includes Multi-Factor Authentication (MFA) for enhanced security.
-Storable ID also gives you full administrative user management.
+SSO also gives you full administrative user management.
 You will no longer need to reach out to Storable Easy Support to reset passwords, resolve account lockouts, or complete other user management tasks.

-This FAQ includes answers to common questions about implementing Storable ID and preregistration steps to ensure a smooth transition.
+This FAQ includes answers to common questions about implementing SSO and preregistration steps to ensure a smooth transition.

-Watch this short video for a walkthrough of the Storable ID setup process:
+Watch this short video for a walkthrough of the SSO setup process:

 Does my organization need to implement MFA?

-Registering your organization for Storable ID is optional but recommended for enhanced security and PCI compliance.
+Registering your organization for SSO is optional but recommended for enhanced security and PCI compliance.
 To meet Payment Card Industry Data Security Standard (PCI DSS) protocols, your organization may be required to implement Multi-Factor Authentication (MFA) by March 31, 2025.
-Creating a Storable ID allows you to transition your company’s login process to meet this requirement.
+Enabling SSO allows you to transition your company’s login process to meet this requirement.

 The most common category of cyberattacks is called Account Compromise Attacks, where cybercriminals obtain valid credentials either from the dark web or by tricking individuals into providing their login credentials.
 Once acquired, they can easily log into your systems and access sensitive operational and tenant data.